In-Q-Tel: History

 Originally named Peleus and known as In-Q-It, In-Q-Tel was "the brainchild" of former Director of Central Intelligence George Tenet.
 Gilman Louie was In-Q-Tel's first CEO and Norm Augustine, a former CEO of Lockheed Martin, led the board of directors.
 In-Q-Tel's mission is to identify and invest in companies developing cutting-edge technologies that serve United States national security interests.
 Congress approved funding for In-Q-Tel, which was increased in later years.
 Origins of the corporation can also be traced to Ruth A. David, who headed the Central Intelligence Agency's Directorate of Science & Technology in the 1990s and promoted the importance of rapidly advancing information technology for the CIA.

+The organization was created in part to provide the intelligence community with access to commercially developed technologies rather than relying solely on classified internal research and development.

-In-Q-Tel now engages with entrepreneurs, growth companies, researchers, and venture capitalists to deliver technologies that provide superior capabilities for the CIA, DIA, NGA, and the wider intelligence community.
+In-Q-Tel engages with entrepreneurs, growth companies, researchers, and venture capitalists to deliver technologies that provide superior capabilities for the CIA, DIA, NGA, and the wider intelligence community.
+Other U.S. government agencies also work with The Department of Homeland Security's Science & Technology Directorate has described its collaboration with In-Q-Tel as a means of identifying emerging technologies for DHS partners.

 In-Q-Tel concentrates on three broad commercial technology areas: software, infrastructure and materials sciences.